microsoft/AzureTRE/docs/tre-developers/ui.md

 ```

 ### AuthN + AuthZ
+For further details on the auth setup, see [Auth](../tre-admins/auth.md).

 As stated above, AAD is used for Authentication and Authorization.
 There are 3 AAD apps involved here:
 - **TRE Client Apps** (formerly Swagger App).
 This is the app that the user authenticates against.
 Once authenticated, the client will request an access token for the `TRE Api App`.
 - **TRE Api**.
 In the access token response from this app we get the user's role membership for TRE-level roles (`TREAdmin` / `TREUser`).
 Based on these role memberships, aspects of the UI will be made available.
 If the user is in a `TREAdmin` role, they will see buttons to create workspaces for instance.